Is the existence of a $J/\psi J/\psi$ bound state plausible?: Interaction between light hadrons and charmonia

 \section{Interaction between light hadrons and charmonia}

-To get a quantitative understanding of the interaction of pions and vector charmonia we may start from the transitions $\psi(2S)\to J/\psi\pi\pi$, since excellent data exist for this process.
+To get a quantitative understanding of the interaction of pions and vector charmonia, we may start from the transitions $\psi(2S)\to J/\psi\pi\pi$, since excellent data exist for this process.
 The charged and neutral two-pion modes are the dominant decay modes of the $\psi(2S)$, with the branching fractions equal to $(34.68\pm0.30)\%$ and $(18.24\pm0.31)\%$, respectively~\cite{Zyla:2020zbs}.
 Note that transitions to a single $\pi$ or $\eta$ are highly suppressed by the isospin and SU(3) symmetry, respectively.
-Once the couplings of light meson pairs to the vector charmonia are known, one may evaluate the $\psi(2S)J/\psi$ scattering potential as depicted by diagrams in Fig.~\ref{fig:feyn}.
-The corresponding amplitude contains three different vertices and, therefore, depends on three couplings: $\psi(2S)J/\psi\pi\pi$, $\psi(2S)\psi(2S)\pi\pi$, and $J/\psi J/\psi\pi\pi$.
-Since the vector charmonia do not contain light quarks, the transition from the $\bar cc$ pair to the light mesons must be mediated by soft gluons under the approximation of the quantum chromodynamics (QCD) multipole expansion~\cite{Gottfried:1977gp,Voloshin:1978hc} (for a new formulation based on counting the dimension of the hybrid interpolating field, see Ref.~\cite{Pineda:2019mhw}).
-Accordingly, the couplings above are related to the so-called chromopolarisabilities defined as~\cite{Sibirtsev:2005ex}

-where $\xi^a=t_1^a-t_2^a$ is the difference between the SU(3) color generators acting on the charm quark and antiquark, $\vec{r}$ is the relative position in the $c\bar c$ pair, and $G_O$ is the Green's function of the $c\bar c$ in the colour octet representation\footnote{For some recent discussions of the chromopolarisabilities within various approaches the interested reader is referred to, for example, Refs.~\cite{Brambilla:2015rqa,Eides:2015dtr, Eides:2017xnt,Polyakov:2018aey,TarrusCastella:2018php,Chen:2019hmz}. }.
-The above chromopolarisabilities satisfy the Schwarz inequality~\cite{Sibirtsev:2005ex},
+Since the vector charmonia do not contain light quarks, the transition from the $\bar{c}c$ pair to the light mesons must be mediated by soft gluons under the approximation of the QCD multipole expansion~\cite{Gottfried:1977gp,Voloshin:1978hc}.
+The underlying idea of the approach is that the size of a sufficiently heavy quarkonium $\bar{Q}Q$ is small compared to the inverse nonperturbative scale of QCD, $\Lambda_{\rm QCD}^{-1}$.
+This allows one to treat the heavy quarkonium as a compact object and consider the emission of soft (long-wave) gluons as a short-distance process.
+Then, at large distances, a well-developed method from the physics of atoms in the external electric field can be employed, and the interaction Hamiltonian can be written as \be H_{\rm int}\approx-\frac12 \xi_a \vec{r} \cdot \vec{E}^a, \ee where $\xi^a=t_1^a-t_2^a$ is the difference between the SU(3) color generators acting on the quark $Q$ and antiquark $\bar{Q}$, $\vec{r}$ is the relative position in the $\bar{Q}Q$ pair, and $\vec{E}^a$ is the chromoelectric field.
+Further calculations utilise an assumption that at a relatively long distance the gluons hadronise into light-quark hadrons such as pions, kaons, and so on, and effective theories for QCD at low energies can be further employed to evaluate the matrix elements of the gluonic operators between the asymptotic states formed by light hadrons.
+In particular, the amplitude of the dipion transition between two heavy quarkonia $A$ and $B$ takes the form \be {\cal M}(A\to B\pi\pi)=\alpha_{AB}\langle\pi\pi|\vec{E}^{a}\cdot \vec{E}^{a}|0\rangle, \ee with the effective coupling given by the so-called chromopolarisabilities defined as~\cite{Sibirtsev:2005ex}